wusui/squidly_dorkle/README.md

 The other thing to note is that all guesses so far use the answer list, not the available word list.
 I've restricted this to answers because I want to improve the probability of getting a 16 guess solution.
 For a first pass, this seems good.

+### Current state of the project

+At this point, I need to figure out what the purpose of all this was.
+My first goal was to write a sedecordle player that displays output to the screen.
+Mission accomplished there, although I think that it would be cool to scroll the screen around so that the output looks more interesting.
+Next I guess that there were two goals -- to play a sixteen move game and to never lose.
+The sixteen move game is dependent on getting the first guess correct and will always be a crapshoot.
+Running the simulator has demonstrated that it is possible to get a sixteen move game so I am fairly sure that as the code is right now it will eventually produce a sixteen move game on the web.

+So now it's down to not losing.
+I have been analyzing the output of the simulated losses and noticed that in some cases a guaranteed non-loss can happen if better guesses are made earlier.
+These guesses guarantee a non-loss but also will not result in a sixteen move win either.
+Since other games have generated sixteen move wins, I do not need to try for one here, so now my highest priority is not losing.

+There are two word lists -- the answers list and the allowed word list.
+The answers list is the list of possible words that sedecordle will use for words in the game, the allowed list is the list of words the user can guess.
+Prior to this point, I have only used the answers list to guess a word because using a word not on the answers list would guarantee not solving the puzzle in 16 moves.
+However, in the situation where I am trying to avoid losing, it may be the case that the best word to guesss is on the allowed list.
+So I will probably now start using the allowed list in future guesses when there is no answer list word that will guarantee not losing.

 ### Links

 [Sample simulation output of 1000 sedecordle games](http://www.warrensusui.com/toybox/squidly_dorkle/squidy_out1.txt)